Benefits of a healthy diet: new research

 More fruit and vegies linked to less stress

-A healthy diet isn’t just about your body – the right foods can also boost your psychological wellbeing: more research out of ECU has found that eating a diet rich in fruit and vegetables is associated with less stress.
+A healthy diet isn’t just about your body.
+The right foods can also boost your psychological wellbeing.
+More research out of ECU has found that a diet rich in fruit and vegetables is associated with less stress.
 And we could all use a little less stress, right?

-The study looked at the link between fruit and veg intake and stress levels of more than 8600 Australians taking part in the Australian Diabetes, Obesity & Lifestyle Study from Melbourne’s Baker Institute.
+The study looked at the link between fruit and veg intake and stress levels of more than 8600 Australians taking part in the Australian Diabetes, Obesity & Lifestyle Study.
 Researchers found that people who ate at least 470g of fruit and veg each day had stress levels 10 percent lower than those who ate less than 230g.

 Chomp and chill